Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 How do we get more bubbles in the photos?

 Use at least two bubble machines.
-Wands are good for looks, but they won’t fill the frame with bubbles on their own.
+Wands are good for visual interest and guest fun, but they won’t fill the frame with bubbles on their own.

 Do we need lighting for a bubble exit?

 Only if you’re doing it in the dark.
-Bubble photos work best with sunlight or backlighting—your photographer can help with flash if needed.
+Bubble photos work best with sunlight or backlighting.
+Your photographer can help with flash or reflector setup if needed.

 Should we walk fast or slow through the bubble exit?